 Scott L. Carlson has a diverse practice focused on land use, local government law, appellate and prerogative writ litigation, commercial and general litigation, administrative law and regulatory compliance.
-A former chief of staff in the New Jersey Senate and associate with one of New Jersey’s largest and most-reputable law firms, Scott’s unique experience gives him an understanding of the implications that New Jersey law, politics, and public policy have on the goals of both private and public clients.
+A former chief of staff in the New Jersey Senate and associate with one of New Jersey’s largest law firms, Scott’s unique experience gives him an understanding of the implications that New Jersey law, politics, and public policy have on the goals of both private and public clients.

 Scott is an experienced practitioner in nearly all New Jersey courts, including the New Jersey Superior Court’s Law, Chancery, and Appellate Divisions, Federal District Court, and the Third Circuit Court of Appeals.
 He has considerable experience preparing and presenting both routine and controversial development applications before local planning and zoning boards.
 Scott also litigates on behalf of and against governmental entities in land use and compliance matters, and frequently represents clients seeking permits and approvals from a wide array of public agencies.

 In his capacity as an attorney for public entities, Scott serves as Municipal Attorney for Morris Township, Planning Board Attorney for the City of Hoboken and the Town of Boonton, and Zoning Board Attorney for the Township of Chatham.
 He previously served as Planning Board Attorney and special counsel for the Township of Parsippany-Troy Hills.